 Best Mayan Riviera Beaches

-Mexico's Coast Offers a Wealth of Sun and Culture
+Mexico's Coast Offers Both Sun and Culture

 Playa del Carmen

 Lazing on the beach is the most relaxing activity Xcaret has to offer.
-Turn the adventure up by scuba diving, snorkeling, swimming with the dolphins, diving in the underground rivers, exploring the coves of the Xcaret lagoon, floating down Paradise River or taking a guided shark tour.
+Turn the adventure up by scuba diving, snorkeling, swimming with dolphins, diving in the underground rivers, exploring the coves of the lagoon, floating down Paradise River or taking a guided shark tour.

 Akumal features some of the most stunning beaches on Earth.
-Offshore reefs protect the silky white sand and filter warm water currents through the coastal caves and subterranean rivers.
+Offshore reefs protect the silky, white sand and filter warm water currents through the coastal caves and subterranean rivers.

-There is a small beach beside the Temple of the Descending God where you can swim and sunbathe beneath this ancient city; the same beach where Mayan trade ships would have docked at Tulum centuries ago.
+There is a small beach beside the Temple of the Descending God where you can swim and sunbathe beneath this ancient city — the same beach where Mayan trade ships would have docked at Tulum centuries ago.